lightbulb128/Pencil/readme.md

 ### Requirements
 * g++ 11.4.0
-* python 3.8 `numpy pickle torch torchvision torchtext`
+* python 3.8 or higher with `cmake numpy pickle torch torchvision torchtext`
 * cmake 3.27.2
 * CUDA 11.7 and a supporting GPU device